Madden NFL 2000

+Madden NFL 2000 (also known as Madden 2000) is a football video game developed by EA Tiburon and published by EA Sports in 1999 for PlayStation, Nintendo 64, and Microsoft Windows.
+A Mac OS port was published by Aspyr Media; it was the first football game ever ported to Mac.

 Changes

 Franchise mode was improved somewhat and multiple owners can now participate in the same season.
 Unlike the previous version, Madden NFL 2000 allows the user to delegate off-season duties to the CPU, such as re-signing/releasing players, drafting future stars, etc. For the second straight year, created players cannot be added to their respective teams, as well as to the list of free agents.
 Before a franchise can begin, the player must add all 31 coaches from the 1999 NFL season, but this is only exclusive to the PC download version.